Prince William denies UK royal family is racist | DW | 11.03.2021

 Prince William has defended the UK royal family against accusations of racism made by his brother Prince Harry and sister-in-law Meghan.

-The royals are "very much not a racist family" William said on Thursday during a visit to an east London school.
+The royals are "very much not a racist family" William said on Thursday, during a visit to an east London school with his wife Kate.

 William is the first royal to directly address the explosive interview his brother and Meghan gave to Oprah Winfrey, that aired on Sunday.